The PMP® Exam is Changing on 2 January 2021

 Yes.
 We will update all our existing questions to meet the new exam content outline.
 We will also develop new questions.
 Our current Simulator 6.0 will remain in place until 31 December 2020 but starting in May 2020 the new Simulator 6.1 will be available for purchase.

 |Perform a gap analysis between all questions in the Simulator 6.0 and the new ECO||2019-08-21|

 |Start updating existing questions and develop new questions for Simulator 6.1 to meet new ECO guidelines||2019-10-31|

-Please note that the initial release of Simulator 6.1 will only have TWO full exams.
-Once published we are going to wait at least 8 weeks until the next exam will be developed and published in order to gather feedback and lessons learned from our students so that we can incorporate that into Simulator 6.1.
+Please note that the initial release of Simulator 6.1 will only have TWO or THREE full exams.
+Once published we are going to wait until March 2021 until the next exam will be developed and published in order to gather feedback and lessons learned from our students so that we can incorporate that into Simulator 6.1.

 Will You Update The PMP Formula Study Guide?

 Possibly.
-We are still determinining which "agile formulas" may need to be included.
+We are still determining which "agile formulas" may need to be included.

 And what does Cornelius Fichtner think?